-Investing in active transport has a clear positive business case, as demonstrated by the following studies.
+Investing in active transport has a clear positive business case

 The economic analysis is summarised in Section 1.1 and detailed in Chapter 3:

 Overall, infrastructure for walking and cycling is both beneficial and inexpensive, compare with other modes of transport:

 The UK Government Department of Health published an economic assessment of investment in walking and cycling:

 This review assesses the evidence base from both peer reviewed and grey literature both in the UK and beyond.
 Almost all of the studies identified report economic benefits of walking and cycling interventions which are highly significant.
 The median result for all data identified is 13:1 and for UK data alone the median figure is higher, at 19:1.Value for money: an economic assessment of investment in walking and cycling

 Transport for London

 Transport for London has published a summary pack of the economic benefits of walking and cycling: